 So the two-line tactic did not work out.
 Great.
 Let’s evolve from there.

-The basic idea is to generate a set of static images from the source video at the end of this exercise.
+The basic idea is to generate a set of static images from the source video by the end of this

 This mechanism works in principle but is not a very smart thing to do for an obvious reason: the time to extract out the frames is bound to at least the duration of playback of the video.
 If you need to extract out some frames from a 15-second video, be prepared to wait for at least those 15 seconds, no matter how fast your video is downloaded or even cached!
 On top of that, it would also take some additional time for all the amount of javascript work that’s happening.
 On my test setup, our 15-second 1280x720p video took a bit more than 18 seconds to extract out 244 frames on my 15” Macbook Pro on Chrome 78 whether the video was cached or not on the browser.
 That’s a lot of time!